supunUOM/BookStore/README.md

 1. User can search book using ISBN number.
 2. User can like for a book.
 3. After deleting the author all associated books will be deleted.
+4. Scheduler is logging the result in every 5 minutes for notify the  information of like count for each author.

 ### Non Functional Recuirement